RossPLloyd/Ross-Lloyd---Perception-Writeup/RoboND_Perception_Project_Writeup - Ross Lloyd/AAMAIN/RoboND Perception Project Writeup - Ross Lloyd.md

 		rospy.spin()
 ```

-## Screenshots of accurately identified objects for all three standard test worlds:
+## RESULTS: Screenshots of accurately identified objects for all three standard test worlds:

+Here are some pictures of the results of the pipeline output:

 World 1, 100% identified (clusters shown)